 Black and white image of a sable antelope with long curved horns standing on dry ground.

-While the black and white prints I developed in the high school darkroom are long lost, I still have the Canon A1 I bought new at the time and used for the photography classes.
+Background: While the black and white prints I developed in the high school darkroom are long lost, I still have the Canon A1 I bought new at the time and used for the photography classes.
 Even after becoming a “deliberate shooter”, so many photographs of my earlier adventures and living aboard fall into the landmark or selfie snapshot category.
 Sentimental to be sure, but not fit for print.

-For camera people - Most of my travel gallery images were shot with a Sony A7IV or Sony A7CR, which I began using in the Everglades Gallery.
+Gear: For camera people - Most of my travel gallery images were shot with a Sony A7IV or Sony A7CR, which I began using in the Everglades Gallery.
 To date, I use a Sony 200-600mm, often with a 1.4TC, and a Tamron 28-200mm do-all zoom lens.
 Sabi Sands and Chobe safari shots were taken with a Nikon Coolpix P950.
 Despite the smaller sensor and lower megapixel count, most of those images print very well up to 11x14.
 If you’re more of a bird and wildlife enthusiast than photographer and find yourself flying weight restricted bush planes and sharing safari vehicles with others, I suggest considering a superzoom bridge camera.

 Cautionary Note: For safari-goers, as of 2026, Ethiopia is serious about their no binocular policy, even if you’re just transferring overnight in Addis via Ethiopian Air.
 You may be given the option to keep them in left luggage, but it’s a time consuming hassle.
 Regarding binocs, on a more personal note, I strongly recommend high quality compact 10x25 binocs, such as Zeiss Victory or Swarovski CL Pocket.
 I have also personally used the Athlon Midas 10x25 and highly recommend them as a more budget friendly alternative.
 The smaller size and weight are priceless in the field.